 Also, since amoxapine imparts, although minimal, effects on the histamine H1 receptor, antihistamine side effects must be taken into account, especially in the elderly population consisting of patients above the age of 65.
 These effects include sedation, insomnia, dry mouth, delirium, and Parkinsonism symptoms.
 It was also found, in a few patient cases, to prolong the QT interval.

-The primary mechanism of action of amoxapine is through inhibition of presynaptic reuptake of norepinephrine; it should not be taken alongside other antidepressant or drugs which impart similar effects, such as MAO inhibitors.
-The drug should not be taken within 14 days of other antidepressants.
-TIme should be given for the previous antidepressant to leave the system entirely before initiating amoxapine, or any other TCA.
+The primary mechanism of action of amoxapine is through inhibition of presynaptic reuptake of norepinephrine; patients should not take it alongside other antidepressant or drugs which impart similar effects, such as MAO inhibitors.
+Patients should not take the drug within 14 days of other antidepressants, allowing time for the previous antidepressant to leave the system entirely before initiating amoxapine, or any other TCA.

-Furthermore, due to the QT prolongation effect of the drug, patients with increased QT intervals or acute myocardial infarction should not be prescribed this medication to avoid any exacerbation of their symptoms.
-Tricyclic antidepressants are also contraindicated in patients suffering from epilepsy or seizures, and it is recommended, instead, of utilizing SSRIs or SNRIs in such patients, as it has been shown to slightly increase the risk of seizures.
+Furthermore, due to the QT prolongation effect of the drug, patients with increased QT intervals or acute myocardial infarction should not be prescribed this medication to avoid an exacerbation of their symptoms.
+Tricyclic antidepressants are also contraindicated in patients suffering from epilepsy or seizures, and it is recommended, instead, to utilize SSRIs or SNRIs in such patients, as research has shown it to slightly increase the risk of seizures.
 Additionally, as the drug gets metabolized in the liver, patients with liver disease should not be prescribed amoxapine.

 Patients taking amoxapine should be monitored for resolution or reduction of symptoms, withdrawal symptoms from abrupt discontinuation, weight and BMI, blood pressure, blood glucose, worsening of depression, suicidality, or unusual behavior at the initiation of therapy or when changing the dose.
 An electrocardiogram (ECG) is also necessary for older adults and patients with preexisting cardiac disease or hyperthyroidism.
-There is an increased risk of hyponatremia in the elderly population; therefore electrolytes should be monitored in patients above 65 years of age.
+There is an increased risk of hyponatremia in the elderly population; therefore, electrolytes require monitoring in patients above 65 years of age.

-The major concern for TCA toxicity is serotonin syndrome, especially if combining the medication with another antidepressant, such as an SSRI or SNRI.
+The primary concern for TCA toxicity is serotonin syndrome, especially if combining the medication with another antidepressant, such as an SSRI or SNRI.
 The characteristics of serotonin syndrome are hyperthermia, hypertension, muscle rigidity, and delirium.